omkarsharma2821/VintiMart/README.md

 <div align='center'>

-<h1>FutureArena</h1>
+<h1>VintiMart</h1>
-<p>FutureArena is for furniture lovers seeking to add a touch of elegance to their homes without breaking the bank.
+<p>VintiMart is for furniture lovers seeking to add a touch of elegance to their homes without breaking the bank.
 It extends a helping hand to those seeking to furnish their homes with dignity and grace also empowers both the furniture donor and the recipient, fostering a spirit of community and shared purpose.</p>

 <h4> <a href=https://vintimart.netlify.app/>View Demo</a> <span> · </span> <a href="https://github.com/omkarsharma2821/VintiMart/blob/master/README.md"> Documentation </a> <span> · </span> <a href="https://github.com/omkarsharma2821/VintiMart/issues"> Report Bug </a> <span> · </span> <a href="https://github.com/omkarsharma2821/VintiMart/issues"> Request Feature </a> </h4>